ciandre1976/pics/README.md

-Learn How to fetch data with Axios in React, using new async/await insterad of Promices (setting on Promices underhub);
+Using new async/await insterad of Promices (setting on Promices underhub);